 - Process Area numbering is defined in section 3.5.1.6. - Piping Specification the minimum requirement is to state the material and pressure class or schedule (e.g. uPVC SCH80).
-Alternatively, project/site specific piping specification designations may be developed and shown on the Line Numbering drawing (i.e. site plan set, bundle 60, sheet 0, part sheet 04).
+Alternatively, project/site specific piping specification designations may be developed and shown on the Line Numbering drawing (i.e. site plan set, bundle 60, sheet 0, part sheet 4).

-• Service Designation is defined in Table 1 on standard drawing GB72-60-0-04.
+• Service Designation is defined in Table 1 on standard drawing GB72-60-0-4.

 Since the line number incorporates the P&ID part sheet number, then the line number can be used to identify the P&ID that the line features upon.
 Also, this makes the line number unique to the P&ID, which has the benefit of avoiding duplication of existing line numbers elsewhere in the plant.
+Base line numbering on the sheet and part-sheet that the line commences from i.e. even if it traverses multiple sheets.